cysouw/diathesis/text/c06_prepositions.md

 A ~~fabricative~~ (from Lat *fabrica*, 'plan, trick, workmanship') is a diathesis that superficially looks very similar to a conciliative ([@sec:prepositions-intransitive-preposition-anticausative]) because in both diatheses a *mit* prepositional phrase is promoted to nominative subject.
 The central difference is that in a fabricative diathesis the *mit* prepositional phrase is a governed preposition.
 This structural difference has a parallel semantic difference in that the fabricative *mit* phrase is an object that is produced by the agent.

 This diathesis occurs (among others) with verbs of emotional interactions like *überraschen* 'to surprise' [@next a].
-To understand this diathesis, a distinction is needed between the role of the 'fabricator', who produces the thing that evokes the emotion (here: *Lehrer*, 'teacher') and the role of the 'fabricated product', which induces the emotion (here: *Aufgabe*, 'assignment').
-The fabricator can be expressed with an adnominal genitive ('possessor') of the product [@next a,b].
+To understand this diathesis, a distinction is needed between the role of the "fabricator", who produces the thing that evokes the emotion (here: *Lehrer*, 'teacher') and the role of the "fabricated product", which induces the emotion (here: *Aufgabe*, 'assignment').
+The fabricator can be expressed with an adnominal genitive ("possessor") of the product [@next a,b].
 The *mit* prepositional phrase expressing the fabricated product in [@next a] is a governed preposition [@next c].
 As a result of the diathesis, the fabricated product is be promoted to nominative subject and the fabricator is removed from the expression [@next a,b].
 The experiencer in the accusative *mich* remains unchanged.

 ::: ex
 a.
 Der Lehrer überraschst mich mit seiner Aufgabe.